Cambodia: Foreign relations

-The foreign relations of Cambodia are handled by the Ministry of Foreign Affairs under Prak Sokhon.
-Cambodia is a member of the United Nations, the World Bank, and the International Monetary Fund.
-It is a member of the Asian Development Bank (ADB), ASEAN, and joined the WTO in 2004.
-In 2005 Cambodia attended the inaugural East Asia Summit in Malaysia.

-Cambodia has established diplomatic relations with numerous countries; the government reports twenty embassies in the country including many of its Asian neighbours and those of important players during the Paris peace negotiations, including the US, Australia, Canada, China, the European Union (EU), Japan, and Russia.
-As a result of its international relations, various charitable organisations have assisted with social, economic, and civil infrastructure needs.
+Cambodia has established diplomatic relations with other countries; the government reports 20 embassies in the country including some of its Asian neighbours and those of "important players" during the Paris peace negotiations, including the US, Australia, Canada, China, the European Union (EU), Japan, and Russia.

 While the violent ruptures of the 1970s and 1980s have passed, several border disputes between Cambodia and its neighbours persist.
 There are disagreements over some offshore islands and sections of the boundary with Vietnam and undefined maritime boundaries.
-Cambodia and Thailand also have border disputes, with troops clashing over land immediately adjacent to the Preah Vihear temple in particular, leading to a deterioration in relations.
-Most of the territory belongs to Cambodia, but a combination of Thailand disrespecting international law, Thai troops upbuild in the area and lack of resources for the Cambodian military have left the situation unsettled since 1962.
+Cambodia and Thailand have border disputes, with troops clashing over land immediately adjacent to the temple of Preah Vihear in particular, leading to a deterioration in relations.
+Most of the territory belongs to Cambodia, and a combination of Thailand disrespecting international law, Thai troops upbuild in the area and lack of resources for the Cambodian military have left the situation unsettled since 1962.

 Cambodia and China have cultivated ties in the 2010s.
 A Chinese company with the support of the People's Liberation Army built a deep-water seaport along 90 km stretch of Cambodian coastline of the Gulf of Thailand in Koh Kong province; the port is sufficiently deep to be used by cruise ships, bulk carriers or warships.
 Cambodia's diplomatic support has been invaluable to Beijing's effort to claim disputed areas in the South China Sea.
 Because Cambodia is a member of ASEAN, and because under ASEAN rules "the objections of one member can thwart any group initiative", Cambodia is diplomatically useful to China as a counterweight to southeast Asian nations that have closer ties to the United States.

+Cambodia is the 70th most peaceful country in the world, according to the 2024 Global Peace Index.